-Comment: This is a rather limiting provision in the context of the definition of a MMPF.
+Comment: This is a limiting provision in the context of the definition of a MMPF.
 During the original development of the MMPF policies it was assumed that these facilities would be in industrial areas in large industrial buildings utilizing 100% artificial growing environments.
 These types of facilities draw a significant amount of energy through the use of grow lights.
 Now that greenhouse growing has become a possible alternative, utilizing nature light and supplementing with artificial it provides an alternative crop for greenhouse growers.
-However, as with any business particularly farming restrictions which limit to the production of a single crop limit a growers ability to adapt to change and in fact actually run somewhat inconsistent with Provincial Policy that notes in Section 2.3.3 Permitted Uses, 2.3.3.1 states that, 'In prime agricultural areas permitted use and activities are: agricultural uses, agriculturerelated uses and on-farm diversified uses.
-Section 2.3.3.2 also noted.
-'In prime agricultural areas, all types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected in accordance with provincial standards.'
+However, as with any business, particularly farming, restrictions, which limit production to a single crop, limit the owner's ability to diversify the business.
+The limitation also would appear to be inconsistent with Provincial Policy that notes in Section 2.3.3 Permitted Uses, 2.3.3.1 states that, 'In prime agricultural areas permitted use and activities are: agricultural uses, agriculture-related uses and on-farm diversified uses.
+Section 2.3.3.2 also noted, 'In prime agricultural areas, all types, sizes and intensities of agricultural uses and normal farm practices shall be promoted and protected in accordance with provincial standards.'